How to Become a UX Designer, a Step-By-Step Guide for 2024 [+Expert Tips]

 Image Source

-Now that we’ve walked through the different steps to becoming a UX designer, let’s consider how long the process will take.
+Now that we’ve discussed the different steps to becoming a UX designer, let’s consider how long the process will take to enter the field.

-Degree in UX-related field: 2 - 6 years
+Degree in UX-Related Field: 2 to 6 Years

-Depending on whether you decide to pursue an associate’s or bachelor’s degree in computer science or a related field, then that’ll take between two and four years.
+Depending on whether you decide to pursue an associate’s or Bachelor’s degree in computer science or a related field, then that’ll take between two and four years to get the education you need to get into UX design.
 A master’s degree will add another two years.

 UX-related degrees include: